Spring 2014 New Student Orientation

 - Submitted to the Office of Recruitment and Admissions an application for admission and a $35 application fee.

-- Submitted official high school or GED transcripts to the to the Office of Recruitment and Admissions.
+- Submitted official high school or GED transcripts to the Office of Recruitment and Admissions.

 - Submitted your Confirmation of Enrollment Form to the Office of Recruitment and Admissions.